sudir/awsdomainchecker/README.md

 ## How to test Domain availability?

 ####
+During testing, simply use curl to generate post request only specifying the domain name with top level domain. <i>"domainname.tld"</i>.
-During testing, enter only the <i>"domainname.tld"</i>.
-You can add sanitization around this from your application UI side.
+<br />You can add sanitization around this from your application UI side once running.
+Contributors to this project should also be looking
-Once running
+forward to oauth integration coming soon.

 ```
 curl -d "DomainName=domain.com" localhost:8135